de Bruijn sequences in Gecode (and other systems)

 Introduction

-I have been fascinated by de Bruijn sequences (Wikipedia) for years, and made some web based programs: Explanation of the terms "classic" and "arbitrary" (which is not standard vocabulary):
+I have been fascinated by de Bruijn sequences (Wikipedia) for years, and made some web based programs:- de Bruijn sequence, "classic" version, CGI version

 Principle used